 Home Designer – You will need to find a residential home designer that has great experience and has demonstrated that they can deliver the type and style of the home that you are wanting.
 This will help to ensure a quick, efficient, and successful design phase.
 A home designer is not licensed, but will have extensive knowledge on the drafting process of a residential home.
 They will be able to provide your structural engineer and other professionals with a detailed floor plan to work from.

 Structural Engineer – Not all structural engineers will be able to provide you with home design services as they will most likely only offer to design the structural portion of the construction drawings.
-Here at Precision Structural Engineering we have had a great amount of experience in the design of residential homes.
+Here at PSE Consulting Engineers, Inc. we have had a great amount of experience in the design of residential homes.
 Our talented team of home designers will be able to provide this service for you, as well as provide structural engineering on those plans as a package.
 This will help create a one-stop shop for your project, saving you time and money.

 Step 2: Concept Design